esmini/esmini/EnvironmentSimulator/Applications/odrviewer/readme.txt

       Show OpenDRIVE road features.
 Modes: on, off.
 Toggle key 'o' --save_generated_model
+      Save generated 3D model (n/a when a scenegraph is loaded) --save_generated_model_visible
-      Save generated 3D model (n/a when a scenegraph is loaded) --seed <number>
+      Save generated 3D model with visible objects only (n/a when a scenegraph is loaded) --seed <number>
       Specify seed number for random generator --speed_factor [speed_factor]  (default if value omitted: 1.000000)